Golf in Australia: History

 There are several claims for the earliest golf played in Australia.
-To date there is only one claim with contemporaneous evidence.
+To date, there is only one claim with contemporaneous evidence.
 This primary source evidence comes from ten entries in 1839 in the diary of Alexander Brodie Spark.
 These show that golf was played in 1839 at Grose Farm, which is now part of urban Sydney.
-Spark and his friends instituted the New South Wales Golf Club on 1 June 1839, but the Club and the golf at Grose Farm had very short lives and there is no direct connection to the current NSW Golf Club.
-Spark was a wealthy merchant, a well connected and well respected member of colonial society, and can be considered as a reliable witness.
-Golf at Grose Farm was strongly influenced by Royal Blackheath Golf Club in England.
+Spark and his friends instituted the New South Wales Golf Club on 1 June 1839, but the Club and the golf at Grose Farm had very short lives and there is no direct connection to the current New South Wales Golf Club.
+Spark was a wealthy merchant, a well-connected and well-respected member of colonial society, and can be considered as a reliable witness.
+Golf at Grose Farm was strongly influenced by the Royal Blackheath Golf Club in England.

 The NSW Golf Club (no continuous connection to the present NSWGC) and Grose Farm are the first golf club and first golf course in Australia.
 The oldest club and course in continuous existence are different.
 Determining them is difficult and there is no consensus.
 The oldest continuous surviving club is believed to be The Australian Golf Club in Sydney.
 The members met as an informal club in 1882/83 and the Club was formally constituted in 1884, but the Club lost its home course from 1888 to 1895.
 They may or may not have played elsewhere.
 They continued to exist as a legal entity by keeping their bank account open and in credit.
 When they resumed playing, at a new course in Queens Park, they played for the same trophies as in 1884.
 Their Cadogan Cup is the oldest golf trophy played for in Australia.

 As a result of The Australian Golf Club's lack of a course for a period, the Royal Melbourne Golf Club maintain that they are the oldest golf club in Australia 'without interruption'.
-Other claims are made for early golf played at the Ratho estate at Bothwell, Tasmania, though these are now believed to relate to Bothwell district in general in the 1860s.
+Other claims are made for early golf played at the Ratho estate at Bothwell, Tasmania, though these are now believed to relate to the Bothwell district in general in the 1860s.
 Contemporary evidence dates the Ratho course to the early 20th Century.

 Apart from the references below, The Brassie of February 2015 and November 2015, contains articles with further on early golf history in Australia.

 Players

-Australians have won a total of 27 majors in men's and women's competition.
+Australians have won a total of 27 majors in men's and women's competitions.
 Some notable players include: